-When I first considered PV Solar Panels for our house, I did some checking around to find a good installer and shopped around to see which installers had the best value for money.
+When I first considered PV solar panels for our house, I did some checking around to find a good installer and shopped around to see which solar installers had the best value for money.
 I soon realised you can get cheap panels and inverters, but they were not efficient, nor did they have a good warranty.

-I did some research on-line, rang up a few installers with some questions and requested a few quotes.
-I wanted panels that were the most efficient and had the longest lifespan.
-I looked around for what battery options were available (e.g. GE, Tesla) and if they could automatically switch over to battery when mains power fails.
+I did some research online, rang up a few installers with some questions and requested a few quotes.
+I wanted solar panels that were the most efficient and had the longest lifespan.
+I looked around for what solar battery options were available (e.g. GE, Tesla) and if they could automatically switch over to battery when mains power fails.

-So best to ask your chosen installer the differences between the panels and inverters in terms of efficiency, warranty period, and local support.
-Before signing on the dotted line, find out if the panels and battery you want are available and when they can be installed.
+It's best to ask your chosen installer about the differences between the solar panels and inverters in terms of efficiency, warranty period and local support.
+Before signing on the dotted line, find out if the panels and solar battery you want are available and when they can be installed.
 See my checklist below for more tips.

 Taking control of your energy

-I find myself constantly looking at the app that shows my battery level and energy production.
-I am always amazed at how the house is running during the day time and at night almost totally off the grid.
+I find myself constantly looking at the app that shows my solar battery level and energy production.
+I am always amazed at how the house is running during the daytime and at night almost totally off the grid.
 To ensure that the system is working correctly, I then check my weekly and monthly usage.
-I love to show it to my friends and family just to convince them to also go for solar.
+I love to show it to my friends and family just to convince them to also go for solar panels.

 Impact on the household budget

-I have had my system for over a year, and by far the payment plan was the deciding factor.
-After all, why pay an electricity bill when I can invest in my property and be energy efficient.
+I have had my solar power system for over a year, and the payment plan was the deciding factor by far.
+After all, why pay an electricity bill when I can invest in my property and be energy-efficient?
 A payment plan made complete sense to go for compared to a low-interest loan as it makes cash flow simple and easy.
-The payment plan has been even better than I expected as Brighte reduced the small amount charged (account keeping fee) for providing invoices / on-line access and so on.
-The experience has been amazing, easy, and the online portal has all the details of my payments.
-When I need to contact support it’s been almost an instant response.
+The payment plan has been even better than I expected as Brighte reduced the small amount charged (account keeping fee) for providing invoices / online access and so on.
+The experience has been amazing and easy, and the online portal has all the details of my payments.
+When I need to contact support, it’s been almost an instant response.

-I have been surprised how efficient the system is, and how our electricity bill is so low.
+I have been surprised by how efficient the solar power system is and how our electricity bill is so low.
 The largest bill has been around $220 a quarter, even after charging our electric vehicle.

 Thinking ahead, I am looking at a second Tesla Powerwall 2 as the current unit may be just a little too small.
 I tell all my family and friends about Brighte, so naturally, I will be looking to re-use my Brighte payment plan.

-Kevin's Checklist to take control of your household energy
+Kevin's checklist for taking control of your household energy

-- Find installers who can provide free quotes for panels and batteries.
+- Find installers who can provide free quotes for solar panels and batteries.

-- Check if the installer can provide interest-free financing.
+- Check if the solar installer can provide interest-free financing.

-- Do some checking online on the reputation of the installer.
+- Do some research online on the reputation of the installer.

-- Get the installer to do a site survey so you know the exact number of panels, and determine the best battery option.
+- Get the installer to do a site survey so you know the exact number of solar panels and can determine the best solar battery option.

 - Choose where the panels, inverter and battery will be installed.